graphql/graphql-spec/spec/Section 5 -- Validation.md

 ** Explanatory Text **

-The target field of a field selection must defined on the scoped type of the selection set.
+The target field of a field selection must be defined on the scoped type of the selection set.
 There are no limitations on alias names.

 For example the following fragment would not pass validation: